Birdchain/whitepaper-business/README.md

 Administrators acts only to handle statistical information, report bugs and respond to users.
 Administrators can’t change mining pool configurations, cancel transactions etc.

 ### Constraints
-The mobile application is constrained by the system interface to the SMS amd Internet Access within the Android Operating System.
+The mobile application is constrained by the system interface to the SMS and Internet Access within the Android Operating System.
 Since the interface is the same and is available on all phones.
 Since application doesn’t work offline, it is crucial that there is an Internet connection for the application to function.

 Both the web portal and mobile application should not be constrained by the capacity of the database.
 Since the database is shared between both applications, it may be forced to queue incoming requests and therefore increase the time it takes to fetch the data.
 In future this should be solved by a distributed database.
 We don’t see any additional significant efforts to transfer the data while changing between distributed and centralized database architecture and agree such architecture as enough for the minimum viable product and next architecture upgrades.